 If, however, it is impossible to fulfill a work commitment without receipt of fellowship funding, we ask you to clearly explain the contingent nature of your application to the organization.

-Payment is generally released the first week of June.
+Payment is generally released by the end of June.